-Using a cellular phone while driving a car or track is dangerous.
+Using a cellular phone while driving a car is dangerous.

 Everybody who had a quarrel once with his or her company knows how the concentration is reduced.